3 Ideas to Bring Your Community Engagement Online

 Here’s a little armchair etymology.
 The word “community” descends from the Latin word communis, which means “common,” “public,” or “shared by all or many.”
 The Latin root “-munis” means “the changes or exchanges that link.”

 Public exchange has changed in unprecedented ways with the COVID-19 pandemic.
-Lockdowns and quarantines have forced brands to rethink how they engage with their communities, particularly in the area of corporate social responsibility.
+Lockdowns and quarantines have forced brands to pursue online community engagement , particularly in the area of corporate social responsibility.

 “Necessity is the mother of invention.”
 You’ve probably heard some version of that phrase by now.
 With traditional communication channels and impact avenues blocked off, corporate social responsibility teams must embrace new communication channels and repurpose old ones while delivering meaningful impact.

 CSR is going online.
 Online community engagement provides a universal and scalable way for corporate social responsibility professionals to reach the populations they serve.
-Yet businesses must exercise tact in how they adapt.
-In a rush to digitize conferences and deliver programs remotely, brands risk missteps that challenge their effectiveness and credibility.
+Yet businesses must exercise tact in how they adapt their community engagement strategy.
+In a rush to digitize conferences and deliver programs remotely, brands risk missteps that challenge their effectiveness and credibility of their corporate social responsibility program.

 Today’s companies are developing online community engagement strategies that will survive past the lockdowns.
 CSR professionals are leading the charge.
 Companies should consider three important factors as they translate their CSR strategy to online community engagement.